-Sex is important.
+The Lesson: Sex is important.
 Sex is important.
 Sex is important.
 While it may not be top of your to-do list (no pun intended), making it a priority, more often than not, will help keep your marriage on an even keel.

-He doesn't appreciate all that I do.
+The Myth: He doesn’t appreciate all that I do.

-Another big issue that develops between parents is score keeping—the practice of silently counting points regarding who does more.
+The Truth: Another big issue that develops between parents is score keeping—the practice of silently counting points regarding who does more.
 For example, Mom got up with the baby three times last night while Dad snored in bed.
 Mom gets three points.
 Dad plays with the kids for two hours the next day so Mom can go to the salon.
 Dad gets one point.
 An argument brews whenever the score is out of balance.